 which may be called 'Development Coalition'.
 Somebody was suggesting that India should take the lead.
 If we say, "We are the leader of the developing countries", everybody will run away from us.
-So, it should be on a fraternal basis to achieve commonality of purpose, commonality amongst us.
+So, it should be on a fraternal basis to achieve commonality of purpose, commonality amonast us.
 But the position of India is something different.
 Nobody bothers about investment.
 The Latin American countries say, "We want an agreement.
 You are a big country.
 You can dictate terms."
 Colombia says, "What can we do?
 We want an agreement."
-Sir, nobody wants to-sign a bilateral agreement.
+Sir, nobody wants to sign a bilateral agreement.
 India has about 40-60 bilateral Investment Protect Agreements.
 You know, we are the leader in software, in knowledge-based industries.
 This is modern India.
 But we have another India.
-There is another India, that is, the traditional India.
+There is another India. that is, the traditional India.
 That is a developing country.
 They say, "You are a big country."
-When we went for canvassing to all these countries, some countries - I don't want to mention names - went to the African countries.
+When we went for canvassing to all these countries. some countries -- I don't want to mention names -- went to the African countries.
 They said, "Why is India bothering about AIDS and other things.
 Do you think it is for altruistic purposes?
-Just because of sympathy for the Africans?
-No, they will be the gainers."
+Just because of sympathy for the No, they will be the gainers."
 One way, it is true also.
 In a sense, India and Brazil will be the gainers because we have built up an industry of generic medicines.
 We have this capacity.
-So, this is the problem.
-But I have told the African countries, "No, we will give it in writing.
-We don't want our trade to flourish.
-We are worried about fundamental, basic, human rights, the hearth of the common man."
+So, this is the But I have told the African countries, "No, we will give it in We don't want our trade to flourish.
+We are worried about fundamental, basic, human rights, the health of the common man."
 That is the position.
 I would say, multilateral trade agreement is not a one-sided affair.
 So, we have to continue.
-Before building a development alliance, we have to build some kind of a consensus amongst ourselves, at least, on this international issue -regarding WTO.
+Before building a development alliance, we have to build some kind of a consensus amongst ourselves, at least, on this international issue -- regarding WTQ.
 We have to evolve a consensus.
 I think, today is a good sign.
 We will continue to do so.
 We will continue to consult.
 We will get all your advice.
 We will share with you all the documents we are going to get from now onwards.
-At the same time, I would say - I have already said -- we did not conquer the Everest, we did not conquer the WTO.
-But, at this moment, I have to say this - so many people talking and spreading rumours, "so and so called", t was pressured by so and so, that is why I withdrew, t said, "No." I am sharing with you the reality.
-I may tell you, when the Cabinet Committee gave its mandate on the WTO, the Prime Minister asked me, "Keep the flag flying."
-Again, at that critical moment, in Doha, I contacted him, "This is the position.
+At the same time, I would say -- I have already said -- we did not conquer the Everest, we did not conquer the WTO.
+But, at this moment, I have to say this -- so many people talking and spreading rumours, "so and so called", I was pressured by so and so, that is why I withdrew, I said, "No." I am sharing with you the reality.
+I may tell you, when the Cabinet Committee gave its mandate on the WTO, the Prime Minister asked me, "Keep the flag flying," Again, at that critical moment, in Doha, I contacted him, "This is the position.
 What shall I do?"
 He said, "Be firm."
 Therefore, we were firm.
-We kept the flag flying.
+We kept the flag flying, is a victory for India; it is a victory for all of us.
+We will continue to cooperate.
+But, first, we will have to create a local coalition for these kinds of affairs.
+Thank you very much, Madam.